jenpennen/git-basics/6-commit-advice.md

-# Advice on Commits
+# Commit Advice

 ## Keep commits atomic.

-When possible, a commit should contain a single feature, change or fix. **Don't try to keep each commit focused on a single thing**
-This makes it much easier to undo or rollback on changes later on, and also easier to review.
+Whenever possible, make sure each commit addresses a single feature, change, or fix. **Avoid bundling multiple changes into one commit.** This approach simplifies reversing or undoing changes later and makes code reviews easier.

 ## Use Present tense imperative style commit messages (according to git docs)